 To be eligible for the 45Q tax credit, the project must be a “qualified facility”.
 A qualified facility is one that meets certain minimum emission thresholds and the construction of which has begun before a certain date.

-Furthermore, eligible for the tax credit are CCS facilities that have begun construction before January 1, 2026.
-The IRS provides two tests to assess compliance with the beginning of the construction regulation: the Physical Work Test and the Five Percent Safe H
+Eligible for the tax credit are CCUS facilities that have begun construction before January 1, 2033.
+The IRS provides two tests to assess compliance with the beginning of the construction regulation: the Physical Work Test and the Five Percent Safe Harbor.

-The final regulations also simplify the definition of qualified carbon capture equipment.
+The updated regulations in the IRA also simplify the definition of qualified carbon capture equipment.
 Components included are all that are necessary to compress, treat, process or perform other physical action to capture carbon oxide.

 The term secure geological storage is also explained.
 It refers to the proper disposing of the carbon oxide in storage space.
 It includes storage in deep saline formations, oil & gas reservoirs, and unmineable coal seams.
 If a facility uses carbon oxide for EOR, the existence of a “secure geological storage” requires compliance and reporting.
 That is done either under Subpart RR of the Federal Environmental Protection Agency’s Greenhouse Gas Reporting Program or under the International Organization for Standardization (ISO) standard.

 If a qualified facility uses, rather than simply stores, carbon oxide, that must be done in several approved ways.
 They include: chemical conversion into a compound; fixation through photosynthesis or chemosynthesis (such as growing bacteria); use for other purposes for which a commercial market exists.